JunboShen/JunboShen.github.io/_pages/about.md

   - /about.html
 ---

 I recently got my bachelor’s degree in Computer Science with Summa Cum Laude (highest distinction), at Washington University in St. Louis.
 I was fortunate to be part of [<span style="color:purple;">AI for Health Institute (AIHealth) </span>](https://aihealth.wustl.edu/leadership/) led by [Prof. Chenyang Lu](https://www.cse.wustl.edu/~lu/).
-Additionally, I have had the opportunity to work closely with [Prof. Yu Li](https://liyu95.com/) at Chinese University of Hong Kong, HK, on AI4Bio, and published my first paper in a Nature Portfolio journal.
-I am also working in [Prof. Sheng Wang](https://homes.cs.washington.edu/~swang/)'s group at University of Washington, Seattle, about generative AI in pathology and medical imaging.
+Additionally, I have had the opportunity to work closely with [Prof. Yu Li](https://liyu95.com/) at Chinese University of Hong Kong, HK, on AI4Bio.
+I am also working in [Prof. Sheng Wang](https://homes.cs.washington.edu/~swang/)'s group at the University of Washington, Seattle, about AI4Pathology and medical imaging.

 I am actively seeking a PhD position.